 Tony Ward is Managing Editor / Director of Arc Publications.
 He founded the Press in 1969, and set about introducing new work to an eager readership, initially through a series of hand-produced pamphlets and later through full collections (see The History of the Press).
-Over thirty-five years on, Tony Ward runs the press, now a limited liability company, with fellow director Angela Jarman and an Editorial Board of three from a converted textile mill on the Yorkshire-Lancashire border in the North of England, producing upwards of 25 new titles a year.
+Fifty years on, Tony Ward runs the press, now a limited liability company, with fellow director Angela Jarman and an Editorial Board from a converted textile mill on the Yorkshire-Lancashire border in the North of England, producing upwards of 15 new titles a year.
 He still adheres to his founding principles: to introduce the best of new talent to a UK readership, including voices from overseas that would otherwise remain unheard in this country, and to remain at the cutting edge of contemporary literature.
 Never willing to compromise, nor afraid to take risks, he continues to be the inspiration and source of energy behind the enterprise that he established.

 Angela Jarman (Editor) joined Arc Publications in 1994 having previously run her own academic microform publishing business, Altair Publishing, for ten years.
 Originally from a musical background, she was the moving force behind the establishment of the Arc Music imprint in 1998.
 She works alongside Tony Ward in the day-to-day running of the press, her particular areas of responsibility being pre-press and marketing.